 With the changes in Google’s and social media algorithms, blog traffic is no longer super easy to gain.

-However, there are many things you can do to speed up the process of gaining traffic so that you can make money blogging.
+There are many things you can do to speed up the process of gaining traffic so that you can make money blogging.

 I understand how hard it must be for new bloggers who are just starting their blogs.